wttech/gradle-sling-plugin/README.md

 Sling developer - it's time to meet Gradle!
 You liked or used plugin?
 Don't forget to **star this project** on GitHub :)

+---
+**IMPORTANT**

+This project is a fork of [Gradle AEM Plugin](https://github.com/Cognifide/gradle-aem-plugin).

+Almost all of its concepts are applicable to pure Sling so that all of features of GAP 4.x.x are available in GSP.
+The maintenance and synchronization of two separate plugins may be exhausting, so that any **volunteers** that will take care about this fork are appreciated.
+Generally to keep documentation up to date and occasionally transfer code from GAP to GSP and vice versa.
+---

 ## License

 **Gradle Sling Plugin** is licensed under the [Apache License, Version 2.0 (the "License")](https://www.apache.org/licenses/LICENSE-2.0.txt)